ixofoundation/ixo-blockchain/x/payments/spec/03_messages.md

 ## MsgCreatePaymentContract

-The owner of a bond can edit some of the payment's parameters using `MsgCreatePaymentContract`.
+This will create a PaymentContract using `MsgCreatePaymentContract`.

 | **Field**              | **Type**           | **Description**                                                                                               |
 |:-----------------------|:-------------------|:--------------------------------------------------------------------------------------------------------------|